 Severine Vauleon

-Global Brand Vice President of LUX
+Global Brand Vice President, LUX

 This creates a vicious circle as it perpetuates objectification of women in everyday life as well.

-We played the media cameras at their own game by hacking a live broadcast of the Durban Open Beach Volleyball 2023 tournament where the female athletes wore QR codes on parts of their bodies where media
+We played media cameras at their own game by hacking a live broadcast of the 2023 Durban Open Beach Volleyball tournament, where the female athletes wore QR codes on parts of their bodies where media cameras tend to focus.

-Change The Angle received 4.7 billion impressions and was picked by more than 377 publications worldwide, including BBC, Yahoo, Telegraph, Washington Daily News and Boston Herald among others.
-These articles have also been viewed 1.54 million times so far.
+"Change The Angle" received 4.7 billion impressions and was picked up by more than 377 publications worldwide, including the BBC, Yahoo, The Telegraph, Washington Daily News and Boston Herald, among others, and articles have been viewed over 1.5 million times to date.

-The campaign generated $500,000 in earned media.
+The campaign has also generated $500,000 in earned media.

-Significantly, South Africa’s biggest broadcast network*, South African Broadcasting Corporation (SABC) has adopted Change The Angle guidelines.
+Significantly, South Africa’s biggest broadcast network, the South African Broadcasting Corporation (SABC), has adopted "Change The Angle" guidelines.

 Please provide your contact information to continue.